lesmesrafa/Geometrical_Figures_Detection/README.md

-# Forecast_Power_Usage
+# Geometrical Figures Detection
-In this repository I use and compare different Deep Learning Algorithms forecast the Power Usage
+The main objective of this project is to generate classify and detect geometric figures by using Deep Learning Techniques